 Nano X2R Rechargeable Hearing Aid

-This hearing aid is of excellent quality, and it provides rechargeable batteries that will work up to 16 hours per charge.
+This hearing aid provides excellent quality, and it includes rechargeable batteries that will work up to 16 hours per charge.
 Like Phonak Paradise, it also provides sound environment settings with its cutting-edge technology, so you’ll be able to adjust the settings based on your sound environment.
 This hearing aid also features digital sound processing and background noise reduction.
 This hearing aid’s adaptive technology makes it one of the best hearing aids out there, and so it can help you easily with high-frequency hearing loss by lowering certain frequencies.

 - Digital Sound Processing